The Next Cam Newton? Here's Why Ron Rivera Compares Malik Willis To Former MVP

 Liberty quarterback Malik Willis has caught the eye of Washington Commanders coach Ron Rivera

-BREAKING: Falcons Receiver, Potential Commanders Trade Target Calvin Ridley Suspended For 2022 Season
+Falcons WR - and Potential Commanders Trade Target - Calvin Ridley Suspended for Gambling

 The NFL has suspended Falcons receiver Calvin Ridley indefinitely for betting on games in 2021.